sel4devkit/sel4devkit-manual/src/src/resources/sel4_microkernel.md

 reduce the barrier to entry for developing on top of seL4 Microkernel.
 The overall intention is to encourage and support more organisations in adopting seL4 in their projects and products.

+highlighting relevant material available from other sources.

+- __Avent MaaXBoard__: Explain the selection of our chosen SBC (Single Board Computer), providing a consolidated overview of its core features, highlighting relevant material available from other sources.